Document Type and Release Option

 American law has attempted to address unjust treatment of Native Americans though legislation like the Indian Child Welfare Act, which has created complex legal questions about exactly what constituted Native identity.
 This paper will draw on philosophical discussions of authenticity to reimagine legal conceptions of individual and collective identity.

 Hayes, Madison, "Who Is Baby Girl?
 A philosophical discussion of the legal obligation to define authenticity" (2019).
-University Honors Program Theses.
+Honors College Theses.
 412.